TimHanewich/centauri/research/communication.md

 - Pitch input (2 bytes): pitch stick input, can be used to calculate desired pitch rate or angle
 - Yaw input (2 bytes): yaw input, can be used to calculate desired yaw rate
 - "\r\n" end line (2 bytes)

+## Quadcopter --> Remote Controller
+Of the data packets that are sent from quadcopter --> controller, there is 1 bit used for 2 separate packet types:
+- `0` = status packet
+- `1` = special packet (free-form text)

 ###  Status Packet
 LL MCU --> HL MCU via UART, HL MCU --> Remote Controller via HC-12.